course-files/DistributedDatabases-HDFS-MapReduce-WideColumn/instructions/1-hadoop-hdfs-mapreduce/1-setup-hadoop.md

 # Edit the hosts file
 nano /etc/hosts

-# Append the following lines to the /etc/hosts file (use the verified IP addresses for each)
+# Append the following lines to the /etc/hosts file (these correspond to the IP
+# addresses of the additional nodes in the cluster)
 172.17.0.2 zookeeper
 172.17.0.3 hadoop-master
 172.17.0.4 hadoop-slave-1